GabrielEGC/vhip-humanoids-push-recovery-control/README.md

 <img src="graphics/normalized_system.png">
 </p>

-We find the physical region were balance is possible under the new conditions and build a control law to stabilice the system in that whole region.
+We find the physical region were balance is possible under the new conditions and build a control law to stabilize the system in that whole region.
 This region is the normalized system:

 <p align="center">
 <img src="graphics/region.png">